razvanbrb/app-theme/development-strategy.md

 # Development Strategy

-> `name-of-project`
+> `app-theme-2`

-write a short description of your project:
+ - This is a project is  Responsive website design  tutorial project.

-- who would want to use it?
+ - Anyone who is new in the web development and would want to become a web developer.

 - why would they want to use it?

+ - It is very simple and a good start project.
+It would help students to learn more about HTML, CSS, Flexbogrid.

 ## Wireframe